MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/external-domain-name-system-records.md

 - **The MX record** tells other mail systems where to send email for your domain. **Note:** When you change your email to Office 365, by updating your domain's MX record, ALL email sent to that domain will start coming to Office 365.
 Do you just want to switch a few email addresses to Office 365?
 You can [Pilot Office 365 with a few email addresses on your custom domain](https://support.office.com/article/39cee536-6a03-40cf-b9c1-f301bb6001d7).

 - **The TXT record for SPF** is used by recipient email systems to validate that the server sending your email is one that you approve.
 This helps prevent problems like email spoofing and phishing.
-See the [External DNS records required for SPF](external-domain-name-system-records.md#BKMK_SPFrecords) in this article for help understanding what to include in your record.
+See the [External DNS records required for SPF](external-domain-name-system-records.md#BKMK_SPFrecords) in this article to help you understand what to include in your record.

 Email customers who are using Exchange Federation will also need the additional CNAME and TXT record listed at the bottom of the table.